Be a part of this High Sierra back country base camp and lodge that supports the JMT/PCT hikers and their trail

 We provide three meals a day, seven days a week.
 You will be asked to participate in keeping the break room clean and doing your meal dishes.

 We provide free access to the laundry, including washer and dryer.

-Employee housing can be anywhere from a Tiny House, RV trailer or Yosemite styled large tent cabin.
+Employee housing can be anywhere from a Tiny Cabin, RV trailer or Yosemite styled large tent cabin.